 Student employment titles are restricted to those listed below.
 The salary rates correspond to the title.
 For rates please go to the Non-Exempt Student Employment salary table.

-- Student Aide – student employees whose duties are primarily clerical, labor, or service–worker functions and who usually are not required to bring experience or expertise to the job.
-These individuals do not supervise the work of others.
+- Student Aide – student employees whose duties are primarily clerical, labor, or service–worker functions.

 - Student Co-Op – student employees whose duties meet the standards for cooperative education as prescribed by the NMSU Cooperative Education and Internship Program and the Cooperative Education and Internship Association (CEIA) “Cooperative Education (Co-op) is a formalized program, under the direction of a post-secondary institution, to optimize learning in an alternate setting.
 Cooperative Education provides experience-based learning for college students through paid employment in practical, curriculum-related work assignments structured to meet students’ interests, abilities, and aptitudes while meeting employers’ needs.”
 Each term, co-op assignments must be approved by, and students enrolled with, the appropriate Cooperative Education Program office (i.e., the Co-op Office on the main or branch campus that offers the student’s major).